utsxvrai/-30DayProjectsChallenge/README.md

 ## Project 2: New Year Countdown [8 May]

-It is new Year Countdown whuch displays how many days, hours, minutes, secounds are remaining for the given year.
+It is new Year Countdown which displays how many days, hours, minutes, secounds are remaining for the given year.